 Many organizations assign assessing potential processes to the managers or division leaders, which affects the results dramatically.

-In most cases, managers tend to find people very similar to their own perspectives and personality, which means that people who may have high potential, maybe way better than him/her, but differs from him would be excluded.
+In most cases, managers tend to find people very similar to their own perspectives and personalities, which means that people who may have high potential, maybe way better than him/her, but differ from them would be excluded.

 Having a clear process and clear objective data will make it easy to know if the candidate will be a great fit for a specific position.
 However, things don’t stop when selecting a candidate; there must be monitoring and following up with the selected candidates.
 Again, since your employees are the most valuable assets, high potential is your untapped treasure.

-Here are the best HR Courses to help you in your creer:
+Here are the best HR Courses to help you in your career:

 Bakkah team for training and consulting